-Nielsen's analysis provides a compelling answer to Chemero's challenge; the dynamical analysis of the governor is in fact characterizing the representational content of the representational vehicle in the mechanism.
-But this response may fall victim to another objection to identifying representations in the Watt governor: the claim that characterizing a component of the mechanism as a representation is useful to the person trying to understand the operation of the mechanism, but that the mechanism itself has no actual representations (Haselager, de Groot, & van Rappard, 2003).
+Nielsen's analysis provides a compelling answer to Chemero's challenge: the dynamical analysis of the governor is in fact characterizing the representational content of the representational vehicle in the mechanism.
+But this response may fall victim to another objection to identifying representations in the Watt governor: the claim that characterizing a component of the mechanism as a representation is useful to the person trying to understand the operation of the mechanism, but that the mechanism itself has no actual representations (Haselager et al. 2003).
 The mechanism comprises only the parts and operations that produce its own behavior.
 To counter this objection it is fruitful to focus on what type of mechanism the Watt governor is.
 A governor or controller is that part of a mechanism (or submechanism, if it has multiple parts) that regulates the operation of other part(s)-i.e., one or more of those comprising the plant-by rendering them responsive to conditions internal or external to the plant.
 To regulate the plant the controller must be appropriately connected to it.8 To make the plant responsive to conditions internal or external to it, the controller must carry information about them.
 This account of the controller turns out to employ precisely the two relations I previously described as crucial to representations.
-In the Watt governor, the changing angle of the arms is the vehicle and that vehicle is related both to the content of the representation (engine
+In the Watt governor, the changing angle of the arms is the vehicle and that vehicle is related both to the content of the representation (engine speed) and the consumer of the representation (the throttle valve).
+In general, if it were not for these two relations, controllers would not have been designed by engineers for machines and would not have evolved in organisms.